 The EF 400 f4 DO IS ii with the EF 1.4x ii extender attached still focuses well even in lower ambient light conditions like this hippopotamus image was taken in.

 EF 2.0 iii Extender

-Attaching an EF 2.0x iii Extender to the EF 400 f4 DO IS ii reduces the maximum aperture to f8.0 but increases focal length to 800mm.
+Attaching an EF 2.0x iii Extender to the EF 400 f4 DO IS ii reduces the maximum aperture to f8.0 but increases the focal length to 800mm.
 On all but the newest Canon bodies, autofocus is limited to the centre focus point.
 This holds for the 1DX, 1D Mark 4, 1D Mark 3, 7D Mark 2, 5D Mark 3.
-Newer Canon dslr bodies like the 1DX Mark 2, 5D Mark 4, 6D Mark 2 and the 80D all retain more focus points than just one and their focus points can be moved around the frame, aiding composition.
+Newer Canon DSLR bodies like the 1DX Mark 2, 5D Mark 4, 6D Mark 2 and the 80D all retain more focus points than just one and their focus points can be moved around the frame, aiding composition.
 Autofocus remains quite accurate and moderately fast.
-I got my best results in direct sunlight and with slow-moving subject matter.
+I got my best results in direct sunlight and with the slow-moving subject matter.
 Although the EF 2.0 x iii Extender makes the lens and combination quite long, it is still a compact way to reach 800mm of focal length.
 A good number of wildlife photographers that I know use their EF 400 f4 DO IS ii with the 2.0 x extender in this way, and get excellent results.
 Obviously, 800mm of focal length rewards good technique and shooting from a mount or beanbag support will help with sharpness.